When Should I Start Teaching My Puppy Not To Pull On The Leash?

 Advanced Leash Training Techniques

-Once your puppy has mastered the basics of leash training, consider exploring advanced techniques to enhance your walks.
+Once your puppy has mastered the basics of leash training, consider advanced techniques to enhance your walks.
 These may include teaching your pup to walk politely beside you off-leash, practicing more complex commands such as “heel” or “leave it,” or incorporating obedience exercises into your walks.
 By continually challenging and engaging your pup, you can further strengthen their skills and deepen their connection with you.

 Exploring Additional Training Resources